 The following resources contain government guidance on cleaning and safety guidelines for hosts.
-These resources include information on how to conduct risk assessments, clean and sanitise your space, remove waste safely, and maintain quality control.
+These resources include information on how to conduct risk assessments, clean and sanitize your space, remove waste safely, and maintain quality control.

-It's important for you to familiarise yourself with local government guidelines and industry standards on cleanliness and hygiene in the UK.
+It's important for you to familiarize yourself with local government guidelines and industry standards on cleanliness and hygiene in the UK.
 Information may vary depending on where in the UK your property is located (England, Scotland, Wales, Northern Ireland).

-Tourism organisations across the UK have partnered on a new cleaning standard to help you understand new guidelines on cleaning and safety.
+Tourism organizations across the UK have partnered on a new cleaning standard to help you understand new guidelines on cleaning and safety.
 You can sign up to VisitBritain’s national cleaning standard ‘We’re Good To Go’ on the dedicated website.

 You can also find guidance for the self-catering and short-term letting sector on the UK Short Term Accommodation Association.
 If you operate another form of accommodation, please refer to guidance created by UK Hospitality.